temporalio/documentation/docs/application-development/foundations.md

 Use the `tls_config` parameter from the [`Client`](https://python.temporal.io/temporalio.client.client) class to connect a Client with TLS.

 The following example connects your Client to your address.
-The `tls_config` options uses variables that reference the certification and private key.
+The `tls_config` options uses variables that reference the certificate and private key.

 ```python
 await Client.connect(